PTSMC Developing Our Next Leaders

 Commitment to Clinical Excellence

+We take pride in the second tenet of our mission statement to be clinically excellent.
 Our clinicians are committed to delivering exceptional quality care, and believe that clinical excellence is a commitment to life-long learning.
 Education, evidence, technology and techniques will continue to evolve.
-As an organization and as clinicians, PTSMC accepts and embraces this evolution through our Clinical Education and Mentorship Program.
+As an organization and as clinicians, PTSMC accepts and embraces this evolution through our Clinical Excellence Program.

 Three Components of Clinical Excellence

 The program is developed to ensure clinicians receive the appropriate training and assistance to grow personally and professionally as PTSMC employees.
-The New Clinician Program is mandatory for all physical therapists regardless of experience.
-The program is broken up into three components:
+The program comprises three components:

 External Education Opportunities